RaviTambade/TFLdotNET/notes/aspnet/kfka.md

 Always implement rollback logic.

----

 # 🧠 14.
 When to Use Saga?

 Use Saga when:

-✅ Multiple services
+- ✅ Multiple services
-✅ Multiple DBs
+- ✅ Multiple DBs
-✅ Business workflow
+- ✅ Business workflow
-✅ Money / Orders / Stock
+- ✅ Money / Orders / Stock

 Do NOT use Saga for:

-❌ Simple CRUD
+- ❌ Simple CRUD
-❌ Single DB apps
+- ❌ Single DB apps

----

 # 🏁 15.
 One-Line Summary

 > **Saga Pattern keeps microservices consistent by using events and compensating actions instead of database transactions.**

-Here are the **key advantages of Kafka over RabbitMQ**, explained in a **practical, system-design way** (useful for teaching and real projects).
+Here are the **key advantages of Kafka over RabbitMQ**, explained in a **practical, system-design way** (useful for understanding real projects).

----

 # ✅ 1.
 Kafka Is Built for **High-Volume Streaming**

 ### Kafka

-✔️ Handles **millions of messages per second**
+- ✔️ Handles **millions of messages per second**
-✔️ Designed for **big data + analytics + logs + events**
+- ✔️ Designed for **big data + analytics + logs + events**

 ### RabbitMQ

-❌ Best for **low–medium traffic**
+- ❌ Best for **low–medium traffic**
-❌ Slows down under massive streaming load
+- ❌ Slows down under massive streaming load

 📌 **Result:**

 > If your system produces huge data (e-commerce, IoT, logs, AI pipelines) → Kafka wins.

----

 # ✅ 2.
 Kafka Stores Data (Message Retention)